-Killer whales are highly social, and most live in social groups called pods (groups of related individuals seen together more than half the time).
-Individual whales tend to stay in their original pods.
+Killer whales are highly social, and most live in social groups called pods (groups of maternally related individuals seen together more than half the time).
+Individual whales tend to stay in their natalpods.
 Pods typically consist of a few to 20 or more animals, and larger groups sometimes form for temporary social interactions, mating, or seasonal concentrations of prey.

 Killer whales rely on underwater sound to feed, communicate, and navigate.
 Pod members communicate with each other through clicks, whistles, and pulsed calls.
 Each pod in the eastern North Pacific possesses a unique set of calls that are learned and culturally transmitted among individuals.
 These calls maintain group cohesion and serve as family badges.

-Although the diet of killer whales depends to some extent on what is available where they live, it is primarily determined by the culture (i.e., learned hunting tactics) for each ecotype of killer whale.
+Although the diet of killer whales depends to some extent on what is available where they live, it is primarily determined by the culture (i.e., learned hunting tactics) of each ecotype.
 For example, one ecotype of killer whales in the U.S. Pacific Northwest (called Residents) exclusively eats fish, mainly salmon, and another ecotype in the same area (Transients, or Bigg’s killer whales) primarily eats marine mammals and squid.

 Killer whales often use a coordinated hunting strategy and work as a team to catch prey.
-They are considered an apex predator, eating at the top of the food chain
+They are considered an apex predator, eating at the top of the food web.

 Where They Live

 Killer whales are found in all oceans.
 While they are most abundant in colder waters like Antarctica, Norway, and Alaska, they are also found in tropical and subtropical waters.
 The most well-studied killer whale populations occur in the eastern North Pacific Ocean.
 Resident killer whales have been seen from California to Russia.
-Transient killer whales occur throughout the eastern North Pacific, and are often seen in coastal waters.
+Offshore killer whales have the largest range of any community, and often occur more than 9 miles offshore.
+They are not, however, exclusively “offshore”, as they are sometimes seen in coastal nearshore waters.
+Transient killer whales also occur throughout the eastern North Pacific, and are often seen in coastal waters.
 Their habitat sometimes overlaps with Resident and Offshore killer whales.
-Offshore killer whales have the largest range of any community, and often occur more than 9 miles offshore.

 Lifespan & Reproduction

-Male killer whales typically live for about 30 years, but can live up to at least 60 years.
-Females typically live about 50 years, but can live up to at least 90 years.
+The average lifespan for male killer whales is about 30 years, but they can live up to at least 60 years.
+Females typically live about 50 years, but can live up to at least 90 years in the wild.

 Females reach sexual maturity when they are between 10 and 13 years old.
 They are typically pregnant for 15 to 18 months and give birth to a single calf.
-Calves nurse for at least a year.
+Calves nurse exclusively for at least a year, but remain in close association with their mother for the first two years.
 There is no distinct calving season, so birth can take place in any month.
 The birth rate for killer whales is not well understood.
 In some populations, birth rate is estimated at every 5 years for an average period of 25 years.
-Killer whales, beluga whales, narwhals, short-finned pilot whales, false killer whales, sperm whales, and humans are the only known species that go through menopause.
+Killer whales, beluga whales, narwhals, short-finned pilot whales, and humans are the only known species that go through menopause.